urbaman/HomeLab/Kubernetes/Helm/readme.md

 Members of the Helm community have contributed a Helm package for Apt.
 This package is generally up to date.

+> Beware: this repo is not usable in unattended-upgrades, it's best to use snap even if the package is generally less up to date

 ```bash
 curl https://baltocdn.com/helm/signing.asc | gpg --dearmor | sudo tee /usr/share/keyrings/helm.gpg > /dev/null
 sudo apt-get install apt-transport-https --yes